Physical Therapy Guide to Plantar Fasciitis

 - Contact a physical therapy clinic and ask about the physical therapists' experience in helping people who have heel pain.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, including when symptoms started, what makes your symptoms worse, and what makes them better.
+- Be prepared to describe your symptoms in as much detail as possible, including when symptoms started, what makes your symptoms worse, and what makes them better.

 The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for a visit with their health care provider.